-Who is doing Content Marketing right in 2019: Top 18 Marketing geniuses
+Who's doing Content Marketing right in 2019: Top 18 Marketing Geniuses

 Content Marketing.
 The buzz phrase of the digital age.
 So what is it?
 Content Marketing is knowledge giving.
 It’s giving your clients value outside of your product proposition.
 Its words, videos, pictures, and sound.
 It’s very often storytelling.
 It’s knowing your marketing and working with them.